 Award Recognizes Significance and Impact of Research

 Each semester, the Dan E. Wells Outstanding Dissertation Award is presented to a doctoral student who has performed outstanding research and submitted the best dissertation to the College.
-The Spring 2021 recipient was Ya Zhuo, a Ph.D. graduate in the Department of Chemistry.
+The summer-fall recipient was Jamie M. Karthein, a fall Ph.D. graduate in the Department of Physics.

-The award was announced at the University of Houston Commencement for the College of Natural Sciences and Mathematics on May 17.
-Zhuo received a certificate and an award of $1,000.
+The award was announced at the University of Houston Commencement for the College of Natural Sciences and Mathematics on December 18.
+Karthein received a certificate and an award of $1,000.

 - Significance and impact of the research

 - Quality of the scholarship